secretstartups/handbook/product/growth/index.html.md

 10 min: Discussions

-To prepare for the meeting, the Growth PMs and the Growth Director should check in on experiments to identify which can be concluded, and to collect data for review.
+To prepare for the meeting, the Growth PM's and the Growth Director should check in on experiments to identify which can be concluded, and to collect data for review.

 ### Other regular Growth meetings